 UIC "GC" on HS1; and

-UIC "GB+" on Ashford connecting lines on the NR Network.
+UIC "GB+" on Ashford connecting lines on the NRIL Network.

 The track interval is not less than 4.5m between the centre lines of adjacent tracks, where the speed capability is greater than 230km/h.

 Trains calling at Ashford International Station will have to comply with NRIL requirements, although the international platforms (3&4) have been altered to accommodate UIC GB vehicles only.
-The network statement published by NRIL with respect to the NR Network can be found on the NRIL website.
-Domestic platforms at St. Pancras International Station, Stratford International Station and Ebbsfleet International Station are at the UK standard platform height of 915mm, whereas international platforms are at the NTSN (high speed) infrastructure compliant platform height of 760mm.
+The Network Statement published by NRIL with respect to the NRIL Network can be found on the NRIL website.
+Domestic platforms at St. Pancras International Station, Stratford International Station and Ebbsfleet International Station are at the UK standard platform height of 915mm, whereas international platforms are at the NTSN (high-speed) infrastructure compliant platform height of 760mm.
 The route between Fawkham Junction and Southfleet Junction (Waterloo connection) is at UK standard structure gauge (W6/W6A) for lines up to 165km/h with 380mm passing clearance.

 Please also refer to Section 3.3.1.2 for further details.